True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 That's about to change.

-We analyzed every single one of California's 58 counties to find the real numbers.
-Below, you'll see the massive $7,600/month gap between California's extremes — and exactly how much income you need to survive in each.
+We analyzed all 58 California counties.
+Below, you'll see the massive $15,700/month gap between California's extremes — and exactly how much income you need to survive in each.

 By the Numbers

-• 12 counties at or below the national median cost
+• 16 counties at or below the national benchmark cost

 Key Findings